-We spend a large amount of time travelling in cars everyday.
-Whether it’s a short trip for errands or a leisure drive to the zoo, safety is always the first thing on parents’ mind especially when we travel with children.
+We spend a large amount of time travelling in cars every day.
+Whether it’s a short trip for errands or a leisure drive to the zoo, safety is always the first thing on parents’ minds especially when we travel with children.

 A secured seat belt is fundamental to ensure your child’s safety.
 To ensure that this step is never overlooked, the belt-up reminder feature is very important to remind mums and dads that their child is safely buckled up and ready for the ride.